 These are perfect with a cuppa in the afternoon and are very addictive- I have had to hold myself back from eating way too many!

-The recipe is inspired by Paul Hollywood.
+The recipe is adapted and inspired by Paul Hollywood.

 - 300ml Full Fat Milk